atul799/CarND-Advanced-Lane-Lines/CarND-Advanced-Lane-Lines/README.md

 Various sobel functions and thresholding methods are tried and can be found in file:*./main_code/soebel.py*

-#Finding Lane Lines
+# Finding Lane Lines
 Finding lane lines involves three steps and is based on warped and binary thresholded images generated in previous step:

-1.At the start create a histogram (sum) of pixel in each column.
+1. At the start create a histogram (sum) of pixel in each column.
 The peaks in histogram would be where pixels are hot i.e. where lanes are.
 The image is divided into two parts for left and right lanes.
 A sliding window approach is used, wherein, the image is divided into  equidistant boxes along height, and starting at bottom lanes (dense pixel zones) are found and numpy polyfit function is used to find a polynomial fit for lane lines.

 <img src="./output_images/sliding_window_and_lanefinder_ar.png" alt="sliding window" width="800" height="800">

-2.If the lanes are found in previous frame, sliding window can be avoided and assuming lane in next frame starts where it end in the previous frame the lane lines can be extrapolated.
+2. If the lanes are found in previous frame, sliding window can be avoided and assuming lane in next frame starts where it end in the previous frame the lane lines can be extrapolated.
 The frames are checked for lane detection and if lane is not detected in a frame, sliding window function is invoked.

 <img src="./output_images/nonsliding_lane_finder.png" alt="nonsliding window" width="800" height="800">

-3.Based on polynomial fits found in a frame, the lane area is marked and left and right lane curvature is found and annotated to the image
+3. Based on polynomial fits found in a frame, the lane area is marked and left and right lane curvature is found and annotated to the image

 <img src="./output_images/warp_sliding_lane_colored.png" alt="annotated window" width="800" height="800">